michelcrypt4d4mus/log-thyself/README.md

 # Analyzing The Data
 **QUICKSTART:** There's some [useful queries](queries/useful_sql_queries.sql) in the repo you can look at.

+If you don't know how to write SQL queries the best thing to do would be to point a tool like Chartio at the database, which will give you some kind of GUI / charting situation.
+There's probably other tools like Chartio though the one I am most comfortable/familiar with and think is the best product is not really for personal use (expensive + difficult setup).
+The landscape may have changed in the last few years, however, so maybe look around.

-If you don't know how to write SQL queries a tool like [pgAdmin](https://www.pgadmin.org) may or may not be helpful.
+If you know minimal SQL a tool like [pgAdmin](https://www.pgadmin.org) may or may not be helpful.
 There may be other, better tools out there as well.
 Feel free to suggest others.
 Beyond that analysis is kind of on you or whichever database wizards you can round up to look at your situation.

 As far as what to look for, I recommend the [Objective-See](https://objective-see.org) website/blog.
 They have many great resources to read and tools to download.

-### The Logs
 Run `man log` to read Apple's documentation of what is in the data ([here](https://www.dssw.co.uk/reference/log.html) is a link to the log manual that may or may not be current).

-### The Table
+## System Logs
 Your data will be in a database called `macos_log_collector_development`, in a table called `macos_system_logs`.
 It has _everything_ apple provides (or claims to provide), which is these columns:

 | Name  | Data Type |